 Previously, some banks were set to charge transaction fees as early as October 1, with only 14 banks waiving until December 31.

-The waiver affects both instaPay and PESONET transactions. instaPay allows users to transfer via online channels up to PHP 50,000 to other banks and e-wallets in real time; PESONET, on the other hand, offers same-day crediting for much higher amounts (and usually higher fees as well).
+The waiver affects both instaPay and PESONET transactions. instaPay allows users to transfer via online channels up to PHP 50,000 to other banks and e-wallets in real time; PESONET, on the other hand, offers same-day crediting for much higher amounts (and usually higher fees).

 Recently, e-wallets PayMaya and GCash announced that they will start charging transaction fees for bank money transfers starting November 1.